xaviergm/GaCD/CodeBook.md

 Here you can find a description of the variables, the data and the transformations made to get to the final result.

+## Variables

-## Variables that will contain the original data.
+# Variables that will contain the original data.

 The following variables are used during the exercise to transform the data: